-As we have discussed, the core of the climate externality problem is that economic agents do not internalize the damages that they impose on other economic agents when they emit GHGs.
-The approach2 that economists have long proposed to solve the free-rider problem consists in inducing economic agents to internalize the negative externalities that they impose when they emit CO2 ("polluter pays principle").
-This is done by pricing it at a level corresponding to the present value of the marginal damage associated to the emission, and by forcing all emitters to pay this price.
-Because GHGs generate the same marginal damage regardless of the identity of the emitter and of the nature and location of the activity that generated the emissions, all tons of CO2 should be priced equally.
+As we have discussed, the core of the climate externality problem is that economic agents do not internalize the damages they impose on other economic agents when they emit GHGs.
+The approach2 that economists have long proposed to solve the free-rider problem consists of inducing economic agents to internalize the negative externalities they impose when they emit CO2 ("polluter pays principle").
+This is done by pricing it at a level corresponding to the present value of the marginal damage associated with the emission and by forcing all emitters to pay this price.
+Because GHGs generate the same marginal damage regardless of the identity of the emitter and the nature and location of the activity that generated the emissions, all tons of CO2 should be priced equally.
 By imposing the same price to all economic agents around the world, one would ensure that all actions to abate emissions that cost less than that price will be implemented.
 This least-cost approach guarantees that the reduction of emissions that is necessary to attain the global concentration objective will be made at the minimum global cost.
-In contrast with this economic approach, "commandand-control" approaches (source-specific emissions limits, standards and technological requirements,3 uniform reductions, subsidies/taxes that are not based on actual pollution, vintagedifferentiated regulations, industrial policy. . . .) usually create wide discrepancies in the implicit price of carbon put on different emissions.
+In contrast with this economic approach, "command-andcontrol" approaches (source-specific emissions limits, standards and technological requirements,3 uniform reductions, subsidies/taxes that are not based on actual pollution, vintage-differentiated regulations, industrial policy, etc.) usually create wide discrepancies in the implicit price of carbon put on different emissions.
 This has been shown empirically to lead to substantial increases in the cost of environmental policies.

-Western countries have made some attempts at reducing GHG emissions, notably through direct subsidization of green technologies: generous feed-in electricity tariffs for solar and wind energy, bonus-malus systems favoring low-emission cars, subsidies to the biofuel industry, etc. For each green policy one can estimate its implicit carbon price, i.e., the social cost of the policy per ton of CO2 saved.
-A recent OECD study (OECD 2013) showed that these implicit prices vary widely across countries, and also across sectors within each country.
-In the electricity sector, OECD estimates range from less than 0 to 800 \in .
-In the road transportation sector, the implicit carbon price can be as large as 1,000 \in , in particular for biofuels.
-Given the amount of these subsidies around the world, it is hard to believe that they could be justified by the value of learning in the green technologies sector.
+Western countries have made some attempts at reducing GHG emissions, notably through direct subsidization of green technologies: generous feed-in electricity tariffs for solar and wind energy, bonus-malus systems favoring low-emission cars, subsidies to the biofuel industry, and so on.
+For each green policy, one can estimate its implicit carbon price (i.e., the social cost of the policy per ton of CO2 saved).
+A recent study by the Organization for Economic Co-operation and Development (OECD) (2013) showed that these implicit prices vary widely across countries and also across sectors within each country.
+In the electricity sector, OECD estimates range from less than 0 to 800 €.
+In the road transportation sector, the implicit carbon price can be as large as 1,000 €, in particular for biofuels.
 The high heterogeneity of implicit carbon prices in actual policymaking is a clear demonstration of the inefficiency of this command-and-control approach.
-Similarly, any global agreement that would not include all world
+Similarly, any global agreement that would not include all world regions in the climate coalition would exhibit the same inefficiency by setting a zero carbon price in nonparticipating countries.